rustfoundation/foundation.rust-lang.org/news/member-spotlight-traverse-research.md

 ---
 <img src="/img/news/2023-06-08-member-spotlight-traverse-research/traverse.png" width="580" height="326" alt="[Heading 1] Rust Foundation [Heading 2] Silver Member Spotlight: Traverse Research  [Sub-heading] featuring: Jasper Bekkers CEO of Traverse Research" title="Traverse Research" />

 *Welcome to another installment of the Rust Foundation Member Spotlight series!
 These blogs aim to introduce our community to various Rust Foundation Member organizations and their leaders.
-In this installment, we spoke with Jasper Bekkers, CEO of Traverse Research (a Rust Foundation Silver Member organization).
+In this installment, we spoke with Jasper Bekkers, CEO of Traverse Research — the newest Rust Foundation Silver Member organization.
 Jasper chatted with the Rust Foundation team about the work of Traverse Research, how they use Rust, and more.&nbsp;*

 ## **Tell us about Traverse Research.
 What do you do and who do you serve?**